-Duncan Roy, et al. v.
-County of Los Angeles, et al. United States District Court Case No. 2:12-CV 09012
+b.
+Duncan Roy v.
+County of Los Angeles, et al. United States District Court Case No. 2:12-CV 09012 c.
+Tui Wright v.
+County of Los Angeles Los Angeles Superior Court Case No. 19STCV40769

-This federal civil rights class action lawsuit alleges over-detentions arising from the Sheriff's Department's former policy and practice of detaining inmates beyond the expiration of their sentences because of immigration detainers; settlement is recommended in the amount of \$14,000,000.
+This federal civil rights class action lawsuit alleges over-detentions arising from the Sheriff's Department's former policy and practice of detaining inmates beyond the expiration of their sentences because of immigration detainers.

+The Claims Board recommended to the Board of Supervisors the settlement of this matter in the amount of \$14,000,000.